Great Southern Reef: Marine mammals

 The Great Southern Reef is home to Australia's only endemic pinniped: the Australian sea lion, the only member of the genus Neophoca.
 They remain vulnerable after being hunted extensively in the 19th century, but today they breed on at least 50 islands within the Great Southern Reef.
-One beach on Kangaroo Island has a population of sea lions that have become popular with tourists.
+Seal Bay on Kangaroo Island has a population of sea lions that have become popular with tourists.
 Southern right whales and the local population of humpback whales are also dependent on the plankton fueled by the conditions in the waters of the Great Southern Reef.